ISTASTrack: Bridging ANN and SNN via ISTA Adapter for RGB-Event Tracking: Conclusion

 \section{Conclusion}

-In this work, we propose ISTASTrack, a hybrid ANN–SNN tracker with ISTA adapters for RGB-Event VOT.
+In this work, we propose ISTASTrack, a hybrid ANN-SNN tracker with ISTA adapters for RGB-Event VOT.
 The hybrid network combines a vision transformer for RGB inputs and a spiking transformer for event streams, leveraging the complementary strengths of the two modalities.
 Between transformer encoders in the ANN and SNN branches, we design ISTA adapters based on sparse representation theory and algorithm unfolding.
-These lightweight and interpretable ISTA adapters effectively achieve bidirectional feature interaction and adaptation.
-Finally, a temporal downsampling attention (TDA) module ensures semantic temporal alignment between multi-step SNN features and single-step ANN features.
-Experimental results demonstrate that ISTASTrack achieves high tracking accuracy with improved energy efficiency across multiple datasets and challenging scenarios.
-Furthermore, our comprehensive analyses of the hybrid architecture and feature adaptation strategies provide insightful guidance into the design of hybrid networks and the effective integration of ANN and SNN modalities.
+These lightweight ISTA adapters effectively achieve bidirectional feature interaction and adaptation.
+Additionally, a temporal downsampling attention (TDA) module ensures semantic temporal alignment between multi-step SNN features and single-step ANN features.
+Experimental results demonstrate that ISTASTrack achieves high tracking accuracy and improved energy efficiency across multiple datasets and challenging scenarios.
+Furthermore, our comprehensive analyses provide guidance for for the effective fusion of ANN and SNN paradigms and designing hybrid networks..

-The main limitation of the proposed architecture is that the potential of SNNs for processing long sequences has not been fully explored due to memory constraints.
-The current design resets SNN states after each inference step, restricting the ability of the network to leverage long-term temporal dependencies and historical information.
-Future work will focus on enabling SNNs to adapt and update temporal context across longer sequences, fully leveraging their capability in dynamic temporal modeling for high-speed vision tasks.
+\begin{IEEEbiography}[{ }]{Siying Liu} received the Bachelor's and Master's degrees in Instrumentation Science and Technology from Beihang University, Beijing, China, in 2017 and 2020, respectively.
+In 2024, she received her Ph.D. degree at the Department of Electrical and Electronic Engineering, Imperial College London, U.K. She is currently a postdoctoral researcher at the Center for Brain Inspired Computing Research (CBICR), Tsinghua University, Beijing, China, and has been selected for the Shuimu Tsinghua Scholar Program.
+Her research interests include event-based vision, brain-inspired computing, and machine learning. \end{IEEEbiography}

+\begin{IEEEbiography}[{ }]{Zikai Wang} received the M.S. degree from Jiangxi University of Science and Technology, Ganzhou, China, in 2023.
+He is currently pursuing the Ph.D. degree with the College of Computer Science and Technology, Taiyuan University of Technology, Taiyuan, China.
+His current research interests include brain-inspired computing models and applications, with a focus on RGB-Event tracking task, multi-modal learning and fusion. \end{IEEEbiography}

+\begin{IEEEbiography}[{ }]{Hanle Zheng} received the B.E. degree in Measurement and Control Technology and Instruments from the Department of Precision Instrument, Tsinghua University, Beijing, China, in 2022.
+He is currently pursuing the Ph.D. degree with the Department of Precision Instrument, Tsinghua University, Beijing, China.
+His research interests include brain-inspired learning, spiking neural networks and dynamic system. \end{IEEEbiography}

+\begin{IEEEbiography}[{ }]{Yifan Hu} received the B.S. degree from Tsinghua University, Beijing, China, in 2019.
+He received the Ph.D. degree from the Center for Brain Inspired Computing Research (CBICR), Department of Precision Instrument, Tsinghua University, in 2025.
+His research interests include deep learning and neuromorphic computing. \end{IEEEbiography}